Skip to content

 Our commitment

-DepressionResource.org is committed to making its content usable by the widest possible audience, regardless of ability or technology.
-We design and build to the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, published by the World Wide Web Consortium.
-WCAG 2.1 AA is the standard referenced by the U.S. Department of Justice in guidance interpreting Title III of the Americans with Disabilities Act.
+DepressionResource.org is committed to making its content usable by the widest possible audience, regardless of ability or assistive technology.
+We design and build to the Web Content Accessibility Guidelines (WCAG) 2.2, Level AA, published by the World Wide Web Consortium.
+WCAG 2.2 AA is the current standard widely referenced under Title III of the Americans with Disabilities Act and incorporated into Section 508 of the Rehabilitation Act for federal touchpoints.

 Conformance status